-Before a private company can make its shares available to the public for investment, it first has to go through the initial public offering (IPO) process.
+Before a private company can make its shares available to the public for investment, it must go through the initial public offering (IPO) process.
+The IPO process is time-consuming, expensive, and it can take months or even years for a privately held company to reach the stage where it can be listed and traded on a public exchange.

 An IPO marks the first time individuals other than angel investors or venture capitalists can make investments in a company.
 Once the initial public offering process is complete, traders can buy or sell shares in the company through a public exchange like the New York Stock Exchange or Nasdaq.